trufa/git-cheatsheet/README.md

     git diff --stat --color firstBranch secondBranch

-List changed commits in secondBranch not in firstBranch
+List changed commits in one branch but not another (in secondBranch not in firstBranch).

     git log --oneline ^firstBranch secondBranch